Adult Faith Formation

 The Men’s Group meets on the first and third Saturdays of the month from 7:45-8:45 am at the priests’ residence next to St. Maria Goretti Church to discuss upcoming Scripture readings for the Sunday Mass, and examine ways to apply the readings to everyday life.
 Please contact John DiBello.

-Our Bible Study group meets on Fridays after the 9:45am Mass at Our Lady of the Assumption's Church Hall.
+Our Bible Study group meets on Fridays at 10:00 am at Our Lady of the Assumption's Church Hall or via Zoom.
 Each five-week session focuses on different aspects of the Bible and how we can incorporate them into our daily lives.
-For more information, please contact Piri Collard.
+For more information, please contact Ann Miller.

 In Matthew 28:19, Jesus commands “Go and make disciples.”
 It might surprise you to know that he was talking to YOU.
 When we are baptized, we are signed up to be disciples.
 Our parents promise to raise us to evangelize.
 Really.